fzago-cray/liblustre/README.md

     fails.
 -   Should the license for the public headers be LGPL or should it be something more relaxed like BSD 2 clauses.
+-   rework llapi_hsm_hai_first and llapi_hsm_hai_next to be nicer.
+Some
+    of the work done by the caller could be done inside, like bound checking and.
+Return the hai or NULL is no more are available in that hal.

 Changes from liblustreapi
 -------------------------